 Non Detachable Cable

 You cannot easily replace the cables.
 Detachable cables would have made more sense, like those on some Sennheiser headphones.

 Listener Fatigue Noted

-These Sony earphones favor the bass and low treble frequencies, and this often made our ears hurt and ring after extended listening.
-However in a mobile disc jockey gig environment, any harshness in these phones would likely be offset by the loudness of the main program speakers nearby.
-So, this is not a major issue on the road.
+These Sony earphones favor the bass and low treble frequencies.
+But this often made our ears hurt and ring after listening for long times.
+Yet in a mobile disc jockey gig, the venue noise would offset any harsh sound of these headphones.
+So, the sound quality is less of an issue on the road.

 Not Enough Wiggle Room on the Head Adjustments

 Their head adjustments are inadequate.
-Even at the smallest setting, with each ear cup fully retracted, these phones fit too loosely, and would often fall off if we rocked or walked around while listening to them.
+Even at the smallest setting, with each ear cup fully retracted, these phones fit too loosely.
+They often fall off if we rocked or walked around while wearing them.